raphkris/phase.one/README.md

 ## index.html
 ### Welcome end user
 Concise greeting to end user.
-No explanation on this page, it'll be given in `use.html`.
+No explanation on this page because that'll be given in `use.html`.
 ### "Hero image"
 Find background for page that is relevant and attracts end user and doesn't distract from the greeting.
 ### Call to action button